Should You Refinance Your Mortgage?

 Your Home's Current Value

-As long as the current market value is the same or higher you should be in a good position.
+You should be in a good position as long as the current market value is the same or higher.

-You won't be able to refinance if your mortgage is actually higher than the value of the home.
+You won't be able to refinance if your mortgage is higher than the home's value.

 Your Other Debt Obligations

-You need to first debit your monthly debt obligations to come up with the net income.
+You need first to debit your monthly debt obligations to generate the net income.

 What Might Disqualify You From Refinancing

-There are some factors that may not make you eligible for refinancing your mortgage.
+Some factors may not make you eligible for refinancing your mortgage.

 Unsteady Job History